qr-merger/merger/docs/en-gb/configure.md

 ## Choose Loading Source for Static Files

-[merger](https://github.com/hifocus/merger) provides options to switch between [jsDelivr CDN](https://www.jsdelivr.com) and local for static resources at [verison 0.14](https://github.com/hifocus/merger/releases/tag/0.14).
+[merger](https://github.com/hifocus/merger) provides options to switch between [jsDelivr CDN](https://www.jsdelivr.com) and local for static resources at [version 0.14](https://github.com/hifocus/merger/releases/tag/0.14).
 Although [jsDelivr](https://www.jsdelivr.com) has excellent loading speed throughout the globe without a question, but under some special situations the users might want to load static files from local.
 Below states how to switch loading source for static files.

 ### At Header of merger.html {docsify-ignore}